praveenmunagapati/platform/GUIDELINES.md

 * Daily TODOs
 * Commit guidelines
 * General workflow
-* Merege / PR guidelines
+* Merge / PR guidelines
 * Releasing guidelines
-* Continuos Integration process
+* Continuos Integration process and testing
-* Testing and automation guidelines

 ## Daily TODOs
 This is a set of guidelines every developer should follow before starting their